emily-jean/yelp-data-mining/README.md

 ## Required packages/modules:
     - cd to project root directory
-    - run: pip install -r requirements.txt
+    - run: pip3 install -r requirements.txt

 ## Running jupyter notebook:
     - Install pymysql from your terminal (sudo pip install PyMySQL.
 If anaconda installed, launch it, go to env, click the arrow next to root, open terminal and run the commands here)